 Wilmar believes that access to education is the catalyst to pursue agriculture science and related courses the Goh Ing Sing Agriculture Science Scholarship.
 In 2020, the scholarship was offered to 45 students.
-This scholarship Sing, who was Wilmar's Group Plantations Head until his passing in August 2016.
+This scholarship we operate - 38 in China, 15 in Indonesia, 19 in Malaysia was set up by Wilmar in memory of the late Mr Goh Ing Sing, who was Wilmar's Group Plantations Head until his passing in August 2016.